partspile/site/PRD.md

 - The edit form has an 'X' button to cancel (return to detail view) and a Save button to save changes and return to detail view.
 - There is no longer a standalone edit page or edit link.

+### 3.15 Ad Location
+- Each ad now has an optional location field to track where parts are located.
+This field is stored in the database and can be set or edited by the user.
+If present, it is displayed on the ad details page.

 ---

 ## 4. Technology Stack